acebrianjuan/gnss-sdr-monitor/README.md

 # gnss-sdr-monitor
-A graphical user interface to monitor the GNSS-SDR status in real-time
+A graphical user interface to monitor the GNSS-SDR status in real time

 ![](./screenshots/gnss-sdr-monitor.png)